pact-foundation/docs.pact.io/README.md

 ## Search

 The search is provided free by Algolia because Pact is an open source project.
-It is configured in `website/siteConfig.js` The Algolia analytics page is [here](https://www.algolia.com/apps/BH4D9OD16A/analytics).
+It is configured in docs.pact.io in `website/siteConfig.js`.
+It is configured in Algolia in https://github.com/algolia/docsearch-configs/blob/master/configs/pact.json The Algolia analytics page is [here](https://www.algolia.com/apps/BH4D9OD16A/analytics).
 Currently only Beth has access to it via her Github login.
 We may be able to add extra people, but she hasn't looked into that yet.
+Info on how to style the search UI is [here](https://docsearch.algolia.com/docs/styling/).

 ## Contributing